alexanderkoller/pergamon/example.typ

   // }
 )

-// These show rule typeset references to my own papers in green
+// These show rules typeset references to my own papers in green
 // and all other links in blue.
 #show link: set text(fill: blue) // for links that are not citations
 #show link: it => if-citation(it, value => {